 Survival is one of the strongest single-target DPS in the game, and provides the best DPS in raids over the other two Hunter specs.

 For how good the spec is, it is extremely underplayed and it is this author's opinion that Survival is vastly underrated.
 The primary downside of Survival is that it is melee, and it does not bring some of the utility and survivability that Rogues, Warriors and Demon Hunters do, but, in many cases, it can make up for this with its extremely high boss damage output.

-We recommend Tenacity pets as your default pet for PvE content.
-They provide a powerful bonus to your maximum health, and a defensive cooldown on a 3-minute cooldown.
+We recommend Ferocity pets as your default pet for PvE content.
+They provide a significant amount of Leech, letting your abilities heal you.

 Cunning Pets are useful mostly when there is no need for any defensive ability, such as when you are doing open world content that is trivial for your gear level.
 There are no Cunning pets that stand out far above the others.